 Grief Support Services

-Duke Hospice Bereavement Services offers a safe and healing grief process for anyone adjusting to loss after the death of a loved one, including children and adults.
+Duke Hospice Bereavement Services offers a safe and supportive environment for adults and children adapting to the death of a loved one.

 We are a resource for grief education, offering community presentations, professional training, referrals, and networking for community resources.